Code of Ethics and Conduct.

 4. Drugs and alcohol

-Colleagues whose behaviour, judgement or performance of their work responsibilities is impaired by drugs or alcohol will be prohibited from entering our premises or engaging in company business and may be subject to disciplinary proceedings in appropriate circumstances.
+If your behaviour, judgement or performance of your work responsibilities is impaired by drugs or alcohol then you will be prohibited from entering our premises or engaging in company business and may be subject to disciplinary proceedings.

 5. Theft or misuse of property

-Any colleague found to be engaging in, or attempting, theft, fraud or misuse of any property of the company or the personal property of other colleagues may result in dismissal.
-Matters may also be referred to public authorities for possible criminal prosecution.
+Anyone found to be engaging in, or attempting, theft, fraud or misuse of any company property of the property of other colleagues is at risk of being dismissed.
+You may also be subject to a criminal investigation.

-Theft, fraud or misuse of company property can take many forms.
-Examples include, but are not limited to: stealing supplies, equipment, documents, cash or other property; misusing corporate credit cards, telephones, mobile phones and devices, tablets, computers, printers or other equipment; submitting falsified time sheets or expense claims; using company information or other assets without authority; retaining any benefit from a customer or supplier that properly belongs to the company.
+Theft, fraud or misuse of company property can take many forms including stealing supplies, equipment, documents, cash or other property; misusing corporate credit cards, telephones, mobile phones and devices, tablets, computers, printers or other equipment; submitting falsified time sheets or expense claims; using company information or other assets without authority; retaining any benefit from a customer or supplier that properly belongs to the company.

 6. Acceptable use of systems and technology